-On the Marmolada, now known as the Queen of the Dolomites, a veritable "city of ice" took shape, an impressive complex comprising 12 km of tunnels dug into the rock and the ice housing kitchens, stores and dormitories.
+On the Marmolada, now known as the Queen of the Dolomites, a veritable "city of ice" took shape, an impressive complex comprising 12 km of tunnels dug into the rock and ice housing kitchens, stores and dormitories.
 Its purpose was to shelter the Austro-Hungarian soldiers from the cold (outside temperatures could drop to -30°), avalanches and the Italian enemy, who tried to encircle the city with other tunnels, resulting in a series of gruelling encounters in hand-to-hand combat.

-The scene on the Pasubio was just as remarkable; between 1915 and 1918 it was occupied by just under 100,000 soldiers who left an enduring mark on the landscape with roads, footpaths, cableways, aqueducts, trenches, camps and galleries.
+The scene on the Pasubio 1 was just as remarkable; between 1915 and 1918 it was occupied by just under 100,000 soldiers who left an enduring mark on the landscape with roads, footpaths, cableways, aqueducts, trenches, camps and galleries.
 It was one of the most turbulent battlefields in the conflict with particular use made of mine warfare.
 Both sides built tunnels under the enemy emplacements and triggered ten terrible explosions that permanently altered the shape of the mountain.
+Many of the military works executed in situ can now be visited following extensive restoration work jointly supported by the Province of Trento and the Province of Vicenza.

 The war took a different form on the plateaux, with military operations in the Lavarone, Asiago and Ortigara areas from 1916 onwards.
 There were violent and bloody clashes, which in 1917 involved an appallingly high number of soldiers.
-The Battle of Ortigara is still remembered as one of the bloodiest of the conflict on the Italian front.
+The Battle of Ortigara is still remembered as one of the bloodiest in the conflict on the Italian front.